Elliott-yzy/funform/README.md

 The following are events that trigger a render that should be binded to particular actions

 - Blur of the "Full Name" or "Date of Birth" should trigger a render.
-- Changing of the "Favourite Courses" or "Other" text input, or "Graduation Date" should trigger a render.
+- Changing of the "Favourite Courses" or "Other" text input, or "Graduation Date" should trigger a render (you only need the render to take effect after the field is unfocused, not after keypress).

 There are key buttons on the page: